-In order for the property to remain in its current state, the adopted East West Ranch Public Access and Resource Management Plan would have to be rescinded and land uses changed to open space with no active recreation.
+Plan may be avoided in the short-term.
+In order for the property to remain in its current state in the long-term, the adopted East West Ranch Public Access and Resource Management Plan would have to be rescinded and land uses changed to open space with no active recreation.
 This action would be inconsistent with adopted County plans and the East West Ranch Public Access and Resource Management Plan.
+The effects of the No Project Alternative are discussed below; however, it should be noted that implementation of this alternative does not preclude development of the active recreation amenities in the future.